sourabhv/sourabhv.github.io/_posts/2014-06-06-hello-world-ofbuscated.md

 ---
 layout: post
-title: Hello World
+title: Hello World - Obfuscated
-description: Ben Kurtovic's first place winner of Ofbuscated Hello world Code Golf
+description: Ben Kurtovic's first place winner of Obfuscated Hello world Code Golf
 ---

 > A few months ago, I got first place in this Code Golf contest to create the weirdest obfuscated program that prints the string “Hello world!”.
 I decided to write up an explanation of how the hell it works.
 So, here’s the entry, in Python 2.7: